CodewinBzn/WinASM65/README.md

 			cpx #$10
 			bne label
 ```
-- Alone in the line, A colon (:) following a label is mandatory
+- Alone in a line, A colon (:) following a label is mandatory
 ```
 		ldx #$00
 label: